sabrina160/CSE366_lab-2/README.md

    python run.py
 3. A Pygame window will open, displaying the grid environment.
 Click the Start button to begin the simulation.

+# Controls
+Start Simulation: Click the "Start" button to initiate the simulation.
+Exit Simulation: Click the close button on the Pygame window to exit.